Proxy-Phaethon/chaos/README.md

 I am also making this while learning how languages, compilers, runtimes, and computer systems actually work, so some of the architecture will undoubtedly evolve as the implementation catches up with the ideas.

 That is part of the project.

-## Current Implementation

-Chaos itself is being implemented in **C**.

-The CLI is planned to be implemented separately in **Rust** for Version 2.

-The current priority is the Chaos language itself.
-The first milestone is a working implementation capable of parsing and executing real Chaos programs.

-The larger ambitions can wait.

-One programming language at a time.

 ---